nagavardhini29/medical-bill-uploader/README.md

 node server.js

-3. The server will start running on http://localhost:8000.
+2. The server will start running on http://localhost:8000.

-4. The server is now ready to handle requests from the Medical Bill Uploader application.
+3. The server is now ready to handle requests from the Medical Bill Uploader application.

-API endpoints used:
+**API endpoints used**

 To fetch the data in home page
 GET request: http://localhost:8000/api/bills/${uid}